imamchishty/trace-request-api/README.md

 ## Introduction

 Request Filter API provides an API which is used by [filter-request-id](https://github.com/imamchishty/filter-request-id).
+You need to provide implementations of some of this libraries interface and inject those implementations to the [__LoggingRequestFilter__](https://github.com/imamchishty/filter-request-id/blob/master/src/main/java/com/shedhack/filter/requestid/filter/LoggingRequestFilter.java).
+You could implement DB logging, file etc.

 This library provides:

 - __HttpHeaderKeysEnum__: header keys that available in the HTTP request.